gbif/ipt/dataHostingCentres.md

 The [Danish Biodiversity Information Facility (DanBIF)](http://danbif.dk/english/) provides helpdesk support to new publishers in Denmark, and hosting support for datasets on the [DanBIF IPT](http://danbif.au.dk/ipt/).
 Please contact DanBIF <icalabuig@snm.ku.dk> for assistance.

+## Finland

+The [Finnish Biodiversity Information Facility (FinBIF)](http://laji.fi/?locale=en) provides helpdesk support to new publishers in Finland, and hosting support for datasets on the [Digitarium IPT](http://ipt.digitarium.fi/).
+Please contact the Digitarium <hannu.saarenmaa@uef.fi> for assistance.

 ## France

 GBIF France provides helpdesk support to new publishers in France, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
 Please contact GBIF-France <archambeau@gbif.fr> for assistance.